dpa-newslab/bbc-newshack-2017/tools.md

 description: |
 ---

+As a coding journalists, our first impulse is not to code, but to look around for tools that can be plugged together to explore the data and learn from there.

+Due to the restrictions for the #newsHack, none of the tools on this page could be used right off the bat.
+The hackathon organizers were very forthcoming, completely open to lifting the restrictions as soon as we asked, but it was not possible.

+Or suggestion for future hackathons would be to think very hard about this and see why these restrictions are necessary in the first place, and if there is a way around this.

+Specifically, think about:

+  - enabling CORS from the start
+  - not limiting the API to GET requests (finding other ways to write-protect the Elasticsearch index)

-We had some great tools in mind that can be used with Elasticsearch - some of them are used for prototypes at the dpa newslab, like [Grafana](https://grafana.com/) and [Facetview](https://github.com/okfn/facetview).
+So below here's what we'd have liked to use.
+Some of these tools are used for prototypes at the dpa newslab, like [Grafana](https://grafana.com/) and [Facetview](https://github.com/okfn/facetview).
 The beauty of these tools is that they are almost plug-and-play.
 After, say, 30 Minutes of configuration you can just explore your Elasticsearch.
 Below is a reference of those tools - the ones we found and tried and the ones we'd like to explore in the future.

 |   |Tool| Useful for |
 | --- | ----------------------------------- | ------------ |